kylerbrown/bark/specification.md

 There is no required extension, but `.dat` or `.pcm` are common choices.

 The disadvantage of simple raw binary files is that no metadata are stored within the file itself.
-At minimum, three values are required to intelligently read a raw binary file:
+Three metadata attributes are thus **required**:

-- a sampling rate, such as 30000
+- `sampling_rate`: allows discrete times to be converted to real times (Hz)
-- a numeric type, such as 16-bit integer or 32-bit float
+- `dtype`: the numeric type of the data, such as 16-bit integer or 32-bit float
-- the number of channels, such as 32
+- `n_channels`: the number of channels in the dataset

-For all sampled data files, the endianness **must** be little-endian.
-This is the default for Intel x86 architectures, and thus the vast majority of modern systems.
+All other attributes are optional.

-An example .meta file:
+An example `.meta` file for a sampled dataset:

     ---
     sampling_rate: 30000